The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 β’ Breakfast At Mt Batur

-After sunrise at Mount Batur, itβs time for breakfast.
-Most tour guides include this for free in the trekking packages, and youβre going to be hungry after spending your morning climbing a mountain.
+After sunrise, itβs time for breakfast.
+Most tour guides include this for free in the trekking package, and youβre going to be hungry after spending your morning climbing a mountain.

 Since Mt Batur is an active volcano, there are small heat vents to be found at the top of the crater, and the tour guides will usually let you cook eggs by sticking them in the heat vents.